 Assuming you have not added new groups, there will be just the two groups defined: PINsafeUsers and PINsafeAdministrators.
 The definitions for the AD server will be blank.
-Enter fully-qualified domain names for the appropriate groups in the Active Directory which represent normal users and administrators.
+You can enter fully-qualified domain names for the appropriate groups in the Active Directory which represent normal users and administrators but it is recommended that the Browse feature is used.

-Figure 16.Repository Groups definition with Active Directory
+Figure 8.Repository Groups definition with Active Directory